 In no way am I suggesting you break the law here – because you can get in some serious trouble – but people only start complying with the rules and syndicating when they get over the legal cost, which can get very expensive.

-BUT the cost of defending a lawsuit is much more expensive than the cost of a PPM.
+But the cost of defending a lawsuit is much more expensive than the cost of a PPM.
 And don’t think just having a PPM will save you.
 Don’t go pulling a template off the internet and think that’s going to save you.
-Besides the disclosure rules, there are also rules about who you can make offers to, how you can make offers, and certain requirements about reporting to the SEC and state authorities.
+Besides the disclosure rules, there are rules about who you can make offers to, how you can make offers and certain requirements about reporting to the SEC and state authorities.

 For those thinking about skirting the law by calling the arrangement a partnership, private loan, or something else to avoid detection, here’s what I’ve seen happen from personal observation:

-- You mail out or advertise online and a financial planner receives advertisement… they see this as competition and simply report it…
+- You mail out or advertise online, and a financial planner receives the advertisement… they see this as competition and simply report it…

-- An interested investor inquires with the State Securities commissioner to validate the investment… they just reported it…
+- An interested investor inquired with the State Securities commissioner to validate the investment… they just reported it…

-- The syndication misses one projected return, the investor reports it…
+- The syndication misses one projected return, and the investor reports it…

-The lesson from all this is that it doesn’t take much to get on the SEC’s radar.
+The lesson from all this is that getting on the SEC’s radar doesn’t take much.
 All in all, it can get reported by a variety of means.
-I’m not telling you to be cautious, I’m telling you to comply with the laws to avoid serious consequences.
+I’m not telling you to be cautious; I’m telling you to comply with the laws to avoid serious consequences.

 Case in point.
 A potential client came to us and informed us right off about how they were already advertising their investment – WITHOUT a PPM.
-Besides failing to use a PPM, they were ignoring any other rules covering the offering.
+Besides failing to use a PPM, they ignored any other rules covering the offering.